 Known for serving family-style Italian food from the old country, Pietro’s might not be the first place that comes to mind when craving craft cocktails.
 But what better way is there to enjoy the rich flavors and hearty portions of their dishes than with fresh cocktails that are a twist on famous standards?
 The Italian Mule, for example, is a fragrant fusion of Sobieski vodka, Amaro (an Italian liqueur), fresh lime juice, ginger beer and fresh rosemary served with a slice of lime.
 And the Blood Orange Martini is a potent potable of Absolut lemon vodka, fresh-squeezed blood orange juice and a splash of bubbly Prosecco that’ll have you saying grazie mille to creativity and craft.

-Lodi locals voted Rosewood their No. 1 pick for craft cocktails, and once you see the menu and the inside of this gorgeous restaurant, you’ll understand why.
-But first, a drink: The Tang Martini is a citrus mixture of Smirnoff Orange vodka, DeKuyper triple sec, fresh lime and orange juice, served straight up—truly, a citrus lover’s drink of choice, and the perfect seasonal cocktail.
-In addition to craft cocktails, it’s the ambiance and fresh food at Rosewood that keep people coming back for more.
+Lodi locals love Brick House Restaurant & Lounge for craft cocktails, and once you see the menu and the inside of this gorgeous restaurant, you’ll understand why.
+In addition to craft cocktails, it’s the ambiance and fresh food at Brick House that keep people coming back for more.
 Here, you can drink fresh, and you can eat fresh, for lunch or dinner, with high-quality foods sourced from nearby ranchers and farmers—the perfect complement to a handmade cocktail.